AstroMatt/book-apollo-moon-experiments-alsep/alsep/alsep-LSPE.rst

 .. figure:: img/alsep-LSPE-map1.jpg
     :name: figure-alsep-LSPE-map1

+    Mapa przedstawia rozstawienie eksperymentu Lunar Seismic Profiling Experiment (LSPE). Źródło: :cite:`Lindsay2008`.

-    A colored detail from Figure 10-7 from the Apollo 17 Preliminary Science Report shows the locations where the charges were deployed. Źródło: :cite:`Lindsay2008`.
+    .. todo:: A colored detail from Figure 10-7 from the Apollo 17 Preliminary Science Report shows the locations where the charges were deployed.